I started writing when I was twenty-one-years-old.

 When I was struggling early in my career (read about that here), I read hundreds of books about marketing, psychology, and startups (read more about that here).
 With the right knowledge, things began to quickly head in a positive direction.

 After eight failed startups, I resurrected my career by successfully leading growth efforts for several startups and have consulted with dozens more.
-Moreover, I’ve had the opportunity to interview many word-class growth hackers, founders, and investors.
+Moreover, I’ve had the opportunity to interview hundreds of word-class growth hackers, founders, and investors.
+I’m now a growth evangelist at Autopilot, the leading email marketing and onboarding software.

 There’s a lot that’s happened in this time such as learning how to hack Instagram, Facebook, Twitter, Medium, Quora, Angellist, and LinkedIn.
 And early in my career, I wrote a book about hacking Facebook that sold several hundred copies.

-Oh, and I also run the largest growth hacking community in Silicon Valley.
-Using growth hacks, I grew the community to 1,600 engaged members in less than four months (it’s now over 5,000 members!).
+Oh, and I also lead the largest growth hacking community in Silicon Valley.
+I grew the community to 1,600 engaged members in less than four months (it’s now over 7,600 members!).

 Why the blog and membership community?